aws/aws-sdk-php/docs/credentials.rst

 recommendation to not use your AWS account's root credentials.
 Instead, create separate IAM users with their own access keys for each project, and tailor the permissions of the users specific to those projects.

-*In general, it is recommended that you use IAM roles when running your application on Amazon EC2 and use environment variables elsewhere.*
+*In general, it is recommended that you use IAM roles when running your application on Amazon EC2 and use credential profiles or environment variables elsewhere.*

 .. _environment_credentials: